February 22nd Birthdays

 American character & voice over actor of TV (Jigsaw John; The New Adventures of Charlie Chan; Kung Fu; Dynasty; Hawaii Five-O; Falcon Crest) and movies (Flower Drum Song; Chinatown; Blade Runner; Waynes World 2; Kung Fu Panda; The Hawaiians), born February 22, 1929.
 (James Hong 1959 Zorro)

-Rebecca Schull is 93 (nee Rebecca Anna Wattenberg)
+Rebecca Schull (nee Rebecca Anna Wattenberg)

 American character actress of stage, TV (Fay DeVay Cochran on Wings; Twyla Ralston on One Life to Live; Chasing Life; Suits; Ryan’s Hope), movies (That Darn Cat; The Odd Couple II; Analyze This; United 93; The Soldier; My Life), born February 22, 1929.
 (Rebecca Schull Photo: Poetry In Motion)